 The first step in Geo targeting is to look to the search engines search consoles where you can specify which portions of your websites content is targeted for a specific country.
 This is a bit like the ability to target specific Ad campaigns to different countries in, for example, Google Adwords.
 As mentioned before the best strategy for this may be to use subdirectories.
 It is important if you want to target different areas of your website to different countries to make sure that it is unique, it is not the same as the content on your main site pages as this will win out.

-A lot of the basis of SEO is keyword targeting so it is important that you create keyword list searches for the different countries you wish to target to determine which terms to target, they may not be the same.
-The content on your target country specific pages then need to use any variations in keywords that you country specific search identifies.
+A lot of the basis of SEO is keyword targeting so it is important that you create keyword list searches for the different countries you wish to target, they may not result in the same keyword list.
+The content on your target country specific pages then needs to use any variations in keywords that you country specific search identifies.
 What you will need to change are: